 Cisco Networking Academy

-The Cisco Networking Academy Program centers on teaching students to design, build and maintain small to medium-size computer networks.
-Farmingdale State offers a four-semester sequence of courses leading to the Cisco Certified Network Associate (CCNA) certification by examination that is administered by Sylvan Prometric.
+The Cisco Networking Academy Program centers on teaching students to design, build, and maintain small to medium-size computer networks.
+Farmingdale State College offers a three-semester sequence of courses leading to the Cisco Certified Network Associate (CCNA) certification by examination that is administered by Sylvan Prometric.

 The curriculum is designed to accommodate diverse learning styles by using web technologies, including text as well as extensive graphics and QuickTime movies.
-It covers topics as basic as cable making to more complex concepts such as subnetting rules and strategies.
+It covers topics such as basic network protocols to more complex concepts such as subnetting rules and strategies.
 Students will also learn how to configure and manage Cisco routers and switches.

 The courses for CCNA must be taken in the following order: